Spend a day in Put-in-Bay, Ohio

 Ohio is one of those lucky states that gets a cool lake.
 Lake Erie, that is!
-I wish Indiana had one of those guys, but eh, at least we bump up close enough to Ohio that we can visit frequently.
+I wish Indiana had more access to the Great Lakes, but at least we bump up close enough to Ohio that we can visit frequently.
 And that’s just what we did this past weekend.
-I was going to be in town for the BloggyCon 2019 conference in Sandusky and we had an entire day to spend in Put-in-Bay.
+My first time in Sandusky, Ohio happened when I was attending a BloggyCon conference, the day before we spent exploring the island of Put-in-Bay.
 It was such a fun experience!
 Since then I’ve had the opportunity to come back and explore even more of what the island has to offer.

 I recommend checking out Ohio’s Lake Erie Shores and Islands ahead of time to plan your itinerary for the day.
-While day trips are very do-able, extended trips are possible with the many things there are to do on the island!
-While I’m highlighting the fun things that we’ve done on our visits to Put-in-Bay, but it certainly doesn’t cover everything!
+While day trips are very doable, extended trips are possible with the many things there are to do on the island and the shores of Ohio.
+This article highlights the fun things that we’ve done on our visits to Put-in-Bay, but it certainly doesn’t cover everything!

-Put-in-Bay is a small island just north of Port Clinton, OH, you’ll have to take a ferry to access the island.
-Miller Ferry provides passenger and vehicle services to Put-in-Bay and Middle Bass Island from their Port Clinton location every day (hours vary per season, so always check their schedule in advance)!
-Visitors have the option of ferrying over in their vehicle or purchasing individual fare tickets.
+Put-in-Bay is a small island just north of Port Clinton, Ohio, you’ll have to take a ferry to access the island.
+Miller Ferry provides passenger and vehicle services to Put-in-Bay and Middle Bass Island from their Port Clinton location every day (hours vary per season, so always check their schedule in advance).
+Visitors have the option of ferrying over in their vehicles or purchasing individual fare tickets.

-Put-in-Bay is a smaller island so I would recommend renting a golf cart to get around.
-Check out the Miller Ferry & E’s Golf Cart Combo, it is available for a discounted rate (reservations should be made at least a day in advance).
+Put-in-Bay is a smaller island, I recommend purchasing individual ferry tickets and renting a golf cart when you get to the island.
+Check out the Miller Ferry & E’s Golf Cart Combo for a discounted ferry and golf cart rate (reservations should be made at least a day in advance).
 Bike rentals and ferrying your vehicle to the island are also an option (for an additional fee).
 There is also a bus and taxi option as well (available seasonally).

 Put-in-Bay has two Ohio State Parks on its island, South Bass Island State Park and Oak Point State Park.
 We stopped by both while golf-carting through the island.
 Oak Point is a very small park with public dockage for boats, picnic areas, a shelter, fishing, and scenic views.

-South Bass Island State Park was my favorite, it had some very pretty views, a playground and picnic area, restrooms and a season rental station for watercraft.
-It’s a 33-acre park with camping available, campers had tents set up on the small cliffs overlooking Lake Erie – a few cabins are also available.
+South Bass Island State Park was my favorite, it had stunning views, a playground and picnic area, restrooms, and a season rental station for watercraft.
+It’s a 33-acre park with camping available.
+Some campers had tents set up on the small cliffs overlooking Lake Erie (a few cabins are also available).

-Along with the state parks are several nature preserves and beautiful viewing areas on the island.
+In addition to the state parks, there are several nature preserves and beautiful viewing areas on the island.
 We visited Scheeff East Point Natural Preserve and Massie Cliffside Preserve, each just a short hiking distance to the views.
 Scheeff East Point is on the very tip of the island and, in fact, our cell phone service welcomed us into Canada (ha!).
 The teens got some enjoyment out of that, claiming they’ve “kinda” been to Canada now (via cell phone tower signal only).
-There are signs that warn of the Lake Erie water snacks, to be on the lookout for them and to not harm them.
+There are signs that warn of the Lake Erie water snakes, to be on the lookout for them, and not harm them.
 They are non-venomous and we did indeed spot one swimming in the water (don’t be alarmed)!

 The shorelines of both preserves offer great fishing spots and bird watching.
 At Massie Cliffside, there is a small butterfly garden and benches overlooking the cliffside for a relaxing view.
 A staircase leads down to an older dock and small shoreline where you can see Middle Bass Island.
 Just be careful on the dock, it’s a bit slippery!